sagemathinc/cocalc/src/packages/sync/README.md

-# Generic Realtime Sync Support Code
+# cocalc-sync:  Realtime Sync Support Code

 This is an implementation of realtime synchronization.
 It has been used heavily in production on https://CoCalc.com for over 5 years.
+This is a Javascript library that helps provide collaborative multiuser editing for text files, Jupyter notebooks, and much more.

 All code is in Typescript.